Browsing Posts tagged Writing

 (in a variety of eBook formats)

-Through the month of February at least, I will be keeping the price at only $0.99.
-Sometime thereafter the price will increase so buy it in February for a good deal.
 As a special bonus for people who buy The Society of Virtue I’ve included in the book a special password that will grant access to a members only area of The Society of Virtue website.
 Once there, readers can enjoy downloading a variety of special bonus content.

 I hope that you will consider buying a copy of The Society of Virtue.
 Not simply because I want it to be successful from a sales point of view, but also because I believe there can be real benefit to in the lives of those who choose to follow through with the pursuit of the virtues.